Syncfusion AI Assistant

 This section provides a brief guide on how to manually create a Blazor Server App.

-You can create a Blazor Server App by using the Blazor Web App template in Visual Studio via Microsoft Templates or the Syncfusion Blazor Extension.
+Create a Blazor Server App by using the Blazor Web App template in Visual Studio via Microsoft Templates or the Blazor Extension.

-Run the following command to create a new Blazor Server App in a command prompt (Windows), terminal (macOS), or command shell (Linux).
+Run the following command to create a new Blazor Server App.

 NOTE